IMSmobile/app/docs/howToUpdateGraphics.md

 ionic cordova resources --splash
 ```

-Note: For platform specific splashscree, place the image file into the platform specific directory e.g `/resources/ios` or `/resources/android` and remove the file in the parent directory.
+Note: For platform specific splash screen, place the image file into the platform specific directory e.g `/resources/ios` or `/resources/android` and remove the file in the parent directory.

 ## Update App Icon
-The icon will be showed on the Homescreen of the operating system.
+The icon will be showed on the home screen of the operating system.
 1. Replace the icon.png in /resources/ios and /resources/android folder with a new graphic.
   Requirements for new graphic:
    - `png`, `psd` or `ai` file format